bioinfo-pf-curie/geniac/docs/run.rst

 \\-\\-singularityImagePath
 ++++++++++++++++++++++++++

 When you use the :ref:`run-profile-singularity` profile, the  |singularity|_ containers are located in the installation directory in the folder ``containers/singularity`` by default (see :ref:`install-structure-dir-tree`).
-The ``--singularityImagePath`` option allows the path of the ``containers/singularity`` folder to be change at runtine.
+The ``--singularityImagePath`` option allows the path of the ``containers/singularity`` folder to be changed at runtine.
 For example:

 ::